 Data from Cornwall Council indicate that where the incidence of non-principal residences exceeds 12% (as is the case for the Penzance Parish as a whole), there is a marked impact on affordability, with house prices at 1.4x the Cornwall average125.
-Overall, the evidence indicates that while some areas of the Parish (such as Treneere, Heamoor Village and Alverton) currently have very low concentrations of non-principal residences, others (Mousehole & Paul, and parts of Newlyn and Penzance) are well above the 12% threshold - a level at which other Neighbourhood Plans in Cornwall have applied principal residence policies.
-Table 1 shows the output areas identified as exceeding the 12% threshold; those areas are mapped in PRP Zone Maps 9-12.
+Overall, the evidence indicates that while some areas of the Parish (such as Treneere, Heamoor Village and Alverton) currently have very low concentrations of non-principal residences, others (Mousehole & Paul, and parts of Newlyn and Penzance) are well above 12% - Table 1 shows the output areas identified as having significant numbers of second or holiday homes.